 There are many sites that you might want to search for multimedia content.
 Following is a list of some resources you may want to consider.
 When requiring students to access videos, be sure to look for captions or transcripts.
 Some of these sites will provide captions or transcripts, some will not.
 Captioned videos are the best for all parties.
 Transcripts are not ideal for accessibility and only considered acceptable for online courses when the video is strictly a talking head video.
 Linking to transcripts in addition to a captioned video is a good practice (not required) as many students may have a learning style that works better with a transcript.
-See more information on accessibility considerations for third party multimedia at the end of this document.
+See more information on accessibility considerations for third party multimedia on the Multimedia Accessibility page on this site.

 - Kanopy - SRJC has a subscription to this database of multidisciplinary videos.
 If accessing from an on-campus computer, you will not need an ID or password.
 From an off-campus computer, instructors and students will need to use their SRJC ID and PIN to login.